Tarquinous/wg-expanded-editor-3/README.md

 Due to limitations of the Official Modpacker, not all features possible in the [Expanded Editor](https://www.nexusmods.com/wargroove/mods/28) mod by Unicarn are available.
 If you absolutely require these, I highly recommend installing and learning to use the [Unofficial Modpacker](https://www.nexusmods.com/wargroove/mods/1).
 These features include:

-* No access to hidden menuing for map or player propertie, including:
+* No access to hidden menuing for map or player properties, including:
   * Exporting Campaign maps to individual map files
   * Importing working maps into a Campaign
   * Stars requirements to play maps